cookies-xor-cream/HugoTest/content/posts/poetry/wip/quieter-means-and-dimmer-places.md

 ---

 My heart's not climbing up my gullet,
-And my head doesn't harbour hurt,
+and my head doesn't harbour hurt,
-Im not looking for someone,
+I'm not looking for someone,
-To sit with me out on the curb.
+to sit with me out on the curb.

 Think after eight hours of reading
-Through legislature,
+through legislature,
-This is what I needed:
+this is what I needed:
-A full blown sensory recession.
+a full blown sensory recession.

 Even though this room's got
-An abundance of fluorescent light,
+an abundance of fluorescent light,
-My eyes are rested well enough,
+my eyes are rested well enough,
-To withstand the photons as they bite.
+to withstand the photons as they bite.